Plazide/fauna-gql-upload/README.md

 If you pass the same option to both the `pluginOptions` and the local plugin options, the local plugin options will take precedence.

 You find the plugin options under each specific plugin in the [GraphQL codegen documentation](https://graphql-code-generator.com/docs/plugins/index)

+### Local development
+The default endpoints in `fauna-gql-upload` do not work when developing locally using the [Fauna Dev](https://docs.fauna.com/fauna/current/integrations/dev) docker image.
+To solve this, you can set two environment variables, `FGU_API_ENDPOINT` and `FGU_GRAPHQL_ENDPOINT`, to your local endpoints.

+The names of these variables can be customized using the `apiEndpointEnv` and `graphqlEndpointEnv` options.

+For a full guide on how to setup Fauna Dev with Fauna GQL Upload, see [Set up Fauna GQL Upload with Fauna Dev](https://blog.chjweb.se/set-up-fauna-gql-upload-with-fauna-dev).

 ## Problems or issues